Herbalists use their knowledge of plant medicines and their therapeutic applications to promote health and relieve

-Herbalism is not currently a regulated profession and there are no specific entry requirements to become a herbalist.
-However, you should complete a degree-level course in herbal medicine accredited by the European Herbal and Traditional Medicine Practitioners Association (EHTPA), which is formed of a number of professional herbal practitioner associations, or by The National Institute of Medical Herbalists (NIMH).
+There is no statutory regulation of herbal practitioners and there are no specific entry requirements to become a herbalist.
+However, you should complete a degree-level (level 6) course in herbal medicine accredited by the European Herbal and Traditional Medicine Practitioners Association (EHTPA), which is formed of a number of professional herbal practitioner associations, or by The National Institute of Medical Herbalists (NIMH).

 EHTPA accredits undergraduate and postgraduate herbal medicine degree courses, and once graduated you can become a member of one or more of the professional associations making up EHTPA.
 These associations may have extra entry criteria, for example an interview, criminal records check or declaration about your health, which you'll need to fulfil before you can become a member.
 Check with individual bodies.

 The NIMH accepts applications for membership from herbalists with degree-level qualifications or equivalent from an accredited programme of Western herbal medicine.
 You may be able to apply without an accredited course via their Individual Accreditation Scheme if you meet their fitness to practise criteria.

 Some course providers run introductory courses to help you decide whether herbalism would be a good career for you.
 Research your options carefully and make sure you choose a course relevant to your career aims.

 You'll need to have:

 - knowledge and understanding of herbs and their preparation, in addition to knowledge of physiology and anatomy

 - excellent interpersonal, communication and active listening skills and a strong interest in people

 - a high level of emotional maturity and resilience